 - Now with a hard-tooth rake work the seed into the soil at about 1cm deep

 - To prevent the soil from dying out, you can sprinkle some grass clippings over the patch

 - Make sure you keep this area moist, so lightly water it once a day until the seeds germinate and the new grass grows to about 2cm tall

-In this article I have covered how to look after your lawn in spring to get it prepared, but of course do not forget that your hedges may need to be pruned, your patio and decking may need to be pressure washed and your soil may need some help from a tiller or cultivator/rotavator to be ready for replanting.
+In this article I have covered how to maintain your lawn in Spring to get it prepared for the warmer months ahead, but of course do not forget that your hedges may need to be pruned, your patio and decking may need to be pressure washed and your soil may need some help from a tiller or cultivator/rotavator to be ready for replanting.

 As a seasoned expert in the field of garden power tools, I have dedicated over a decade to working with and reviewing a wide variety of lawn mowers.
 My extensive experience has allowed me to gain a deep understanding of the benefits and limitations of different types of mowers and garden tools.

 Over the years, I have honed my skills in writing informative articles and creating helpful videos for various blogs and publications.
 This has given me the ability to not only recognise what makes a good lawn mower, but also to help you choose the perfect garden tool for your specific needs and requirements.